dcm4che/dcm4chee-arc-cs/docs/networking/config/archiveNetworkAE.rst

     (dcmMetadataStorageID)"
     "
+    .. _dcmBulkDataDescriptorID:

+    :ref:`Bulk Data Descriptor ID <dcmBulkDataDescriptorID>`",string,"ID of Bulk Data Descriptor applied by all services of this Archive Network AE providing Metadata of archived instances.
+Overwrites value specified on Device level.

+    (dcmBulkDataDescriptorID)"
+    "
     .. _dcmSeriesMetadataDelay:

     :ref:`Aggregate Series Metadata Delay <dcmSeriesMetadataDelay>`",string,"Delay in ISO-8601 duration format PnDTnHnMn.nS for storing aggregated Series Metadata on storage of objects received by this AE.
 Overwrites value specified on Device level.